 Easy to make and use, homemade garlic-mint garden insect spray was tested on badly attacked basil plants & a flowering vine and worked with only 2 applications!
 This bug spray has continued to work in my garden as well as many reader's gardens, too.

 Welcome to one of AOC's popular gardening DIYs: how to make a natural garlic-mint insect spray easily from pantry ingredients- that actually works!
 Be sure to check out these other resources for more information on this spray:

 - a follow-up video showing how to make it, apply it, and how it worked on green beans, too.

 - a Frequently Asked Questions page with answers to most questions I've gotten, plus reader testimonials about how this has worked in their gardens - both good and bad.

-Okay guys, I'm excited to finally share with you the results of the get-rid-of-nasty-garden-bug experiment I've been conducting on my poor, bedraggled basil plants and trumpet vine that I shared a bit about here.
+Okay guys, I'm excited to finally share with you the results of the get-rid-of-nasty-garden-bug experiment I've been conducting on my poor, bug-eaten basil plants and trumpet vine that I've shared a bit about before.
 I know I've teased you with my testing for long enough - we all deal with bugs, so I know you'll be as happy to see the results as I was!